dzackgarza/Notes/Conferences/UMD Geometry Festival/Talk 1: GeneralizedFlows.md

 Last questions: what about the initial value problem?
 (Y.B.
 2018)

 A priori, convex minimization techniques are hopeless for the IVP.
-For a generalized incompressible flow $\mu$ with finite average energy, it does not make sense to prescribe any initial velocity $\left| \frac{d\xi}{dt}\right|_{t=0}$ for $\mu-$ae paths.
+For a generalized incompressible flow $\mu$ with finite average energy, it does not make sense to prescribe any initial velocity $\left| \frac{d\xi}{dt}\right|_{t=0}$ for $\mu-$a.e. paths.
 But if we look at such a flow in minimal energy, we can set up a different equation that is tractable.
 The dual convex minimization problem is always solvable, and can uniquely recover the smooth classical solutions to the Euler equations for a short enough $T$.
 This can be seen as a kind of non-commutative optimal transport problem involving fields on non-negative symmetric matrices, which are of current interest.

 We currently don't know if the Euler equations have global solutions, or even if they break down in finite time!
 Wide open, one of the main problems in non-linear PDEs.